 After the current (source) line manager of the employee has approved the position transfer, this transfer needs to be approved by the future (target) line manager of the employee, too, in order for the changes to take effect in the system.
 Until the change is approved, the proposed change is pending and the change is displayed in both the Job Information and Organizational Information subsections of the employee.

 Note

 In case the compensation information has also been updated, the change is displayed in the Compensation Information subsection, too.

-In this process step, the target line manager will need to complete the workflow by selecting the position transfer request, reviewing the changes for the employee and then lastly approving the request.

 Procedure